 Covers the necessary mathematical tools needed to succeed in our algebra course and provides fundamental mathematical skills.
 Topics include real numbers, linear equations and inequalities, integral and fractional exponents, polynomials and their arithmetic, polynomial equations and equations with fractional exponents, the quadratic formula and completing the square, systems of two linear equations, graphing, and problem solving using algebra and graphs.
 All students must pass an assessment on basic mathematical skills to complete the course.

 The course does not count for degree credit.
-Department consent required to drop/swap from course

 Fundamental Mathematical Skills assessment: